What do you do when you and your spouse / significant other /favorite pet / whatever find yourselves double-booked for holiday party engagements?

 Let’s address each of these tidbits apiece, shall we?…

 First, Napa is really turning up the heat in trying to represent some of its harder-to-come-by wines (pre-public-release, to boot) to bloggers, if my sample bins are any indication.
-And, since you told me that you want to hear about those kind of wines, here’s my take on two that shared the dinner table last week with wifey and me.
+And, since you told me that you want to hear about those kind of wines, here’s my take on two that shared the dinner table last week.
 Also, before you ask – No, I’ve not yet sorted out my wine sample storage problem.
 Yeah, I know, I know…

 First up was Smith-Madrone’s recently-released 2007 Chardonnay.
 Smith-Madrone hails from Napa’s Spring Mountain district, and is named party for its management (Stuart Smith – Managing Partner, Enologist, and Charles F. Smith III, Winemaker) and partly for the Madrone evergeen trees on their property.
 According to Stuart Smith, “It sounds better than Smith-Douglas Fir, Smith-Manzanita, Smith-Oak and certainly Smith-Poison Oak.
 These were the predominant trees and shrubs on the property when we began.”